Tortus-exe/Tortus-exe.github.io/assets/cantonese/sentences.md

 - They eat presents.

 Don't overthink it.
 Plural forms and articles don't exist in Cantonese, unlike in English.
-Though it may not be practical for one to know how to say \"Those things go to presents\", it certainly is funny.
-What other funny sentences can you make with these words?"#;
+Though it may not be practical for one to know how to say "Those things go to presents", it certainly is funny.
+What other funny sentences can you make with these words?